Ragtime Music in Canada

 Known for his "Five Pedal Cornish Upright Saloon Grand Piano," Darch was not only a ragtime player but also a composer and researcher.
 Here is a picture of Darch standing next to his famous piano with a note on the photo from Eubie Blake saying "Ragtime Bob Darch 1959 He's one great Ragtime Pianist of his time.
 E.B."

-photo) of Austin Kitchen and describes him as the
+Kitchen and describes him as the composer of The

 entry to the The